Bijay4444/Social_Media/README.md

 ## Overview

 S_Media is a social media web application developed with Django.
-It allows users to connect, share posts, like and comment on them, and much more.
+This is a personal project built by me to have a better understanding of full-stack application development using Django and some frontend tools.
+It allows users to connect, share posts, like and comment on them, and more.

 ## Table of Contents